kalyanikommula/shopping-list/README.md

 * Heroku used for hosting the deployed back-end site.
 * Whitenoise used for online static file storage.
 * Balsamiq Utilized for collaborative design and prototyping(wireframes).
+* Cloudinary used for online static file storage.
 * Google and Stack Overflow utilized for general research or solving a bug, information gathering, and various online tools.